 Tout l’intérêt de ce petit ouvrage est de formuler une proposition immédiatement applicable pour sortir de la crise, s’inscrivant dans le cadre institutionnel actuel et propre à remettre la zone euro sur la voie de la prospérité.

 Roger Strassburg and Jens Berger, of NachDenkSeiten, interviewed me on the Modest Proposal to Resolve the Euro Crisis and the Eurozone Conference that James K. Galbraith and I organised in Austin in November 2013.
 Here is Part A of the interview (Part B, which is centred upon Greece, will be posted tomorrow).
+(Click here for the interview in German, as published in NachDenkSeiten.)
 Continue reading

 Carmen Reinhart and Kenneth Rogoff recently published a notable IMF working paper (13/266) entitled ‘Financial and Sovereign Debt Crises: Some lessons learned and those forgotten’ (December 2013).
 Their overarching claim is that the advanced economies are wrong to pretend that the present levels of debt can be sustained by means of fiscal austerity and without debt restructuring, sustained inflation or a combination of the two.
 This is a sensible argument, well grounded on empirical and historical evidence, that governments would be wise to internalise.
 Continue reading